Michaela Jill Murphy: Career

 She would voice other characters in animated films and series after Avatar: The Last Airbender.
 This included the character Peggy in Random!
 Cartoons (2008-2009), young Franny in the film Meet the Robinsons (2007), and other characters in the film Curious George (2006), along with Chaca in The Emperor's New School (2006) and The Emperor's New Groove 2: Kronk's New Groove (2005).

 In 2014, Murphy guest-starred in The Legend of Korra as Toph's daughter Suyin Beifong.
 It was later described as helping lay the groundwork of Suyin's "personality while also paying tribute to her original role."

 Murphy became an assistant theater manager at Yale University in fall 2014, but did not perform until the next year, joining the university's theater scene, working on a production of Mr. Burns, a Post-Electric Play and performing in the musical Hello Again, among other productions.
 She graduated from Yale University in 2017, where she majored in a dual B.A. in Theater and Film Studies with concentrations in Playwrighting and Screenwriting.
 Before that, she voiced the English dubbed voice of Eiko Carol in the World of Final Fantasy video game.

 In 2021, Murphy provided the voice of Nasse in the English dub of Platinum End.
 The next year, she provided the voice of a minor character in the English dubbed version of Super Cub.

 Personal life

 Murphy resides in Los Angeles.
-Murphy is openly bisexual.
-In June 2021, she celebrated Pride Month in an Instagram post, writing, "Pride is forever...
-Be kind to those around you, love is love is love!...
-There have been many who don’t swing my way, on multiple gender fronts, and that’s okay!"
-She broke up with her boyfriend before she began attending Yale University in 2014, and dyed her hair purple.
+In July 2025, Murphy said she was bisexual but would "like to marry a man" and have children.
+In June 2021, she celebrated Pride Month in an Instagram post, writing that "there have been many who don't swing my way, on multiple gender fronts, and that's okay!"

 In September 2020, Murphy founded Bandit Basics, an e-commerce platform that sells merchandise inspired by Toph Beifong and the Avatar: The Last Airbender universe.